julioale21/julioale21/README.md

   Moonshot Partners as a Software Engineer

-  Policia del Chubut as a 🖥️ Computer and 🎙️ Communication Technician.
-I also work daily on small personal projects and as a collaborator with the aim of improving my skills.

 ## 📚 Learning

   - NestJs, ReactJs, VueJs, Nextjs, Nuxtjs, Graphql, Python, Django, among others.